damirka/battle-game/README.md

 ## Want to play?

-Devnet is recet weekly, so the stored package id may already be irrelevant.
+Devnet is reset weekly, so the stored package id may already be irrelevant.
 However, if it does work, you're free to use CLI to challenge a bot or another player.

 ```bash